The ultimate use of a variable is to store data, and understanding its concept is the foremost step to starting working with PHP.

 - A variable in PHP always starts with $ sign followed by the name of the variable.
 (Ex: $var).
 Here $ sign represents variable signature and “var” is a variable name in php.

-- A variable must starts with a letter but not with any special character or a number.
-Of course you can use an underscore (_) to define a variables in PHP.
+- A variable must start with a letter but not with any special character or a number.
+Of course, you can use an underscore (_) to define variables in PHP.

 - A variable name can only contain alpha-numeric characters and underscores (A-z, 0-9, and _ ).

 - PHP variables are case-sensitive. ($name and $NAME are treated two different variables).